samueljaval/weather-prediction/README.md

 The main goal here was to show the pros and cons of implementing a simple Linear Regression or a Deep Neural Network.
 We'll be answering this question from the perspective of someone with a good programming and computer science background but almost no data science experience.

 The project contains 4 files (The .ipynb are thoroughly commented to help the reader understand what we are doing):
-- getData.ipynb (I didn't want to use a pre-made dataset that I could find online (on Kaggle for example) so I used the online weather API to get my data)
+- getData.ipynb (I didn't want to use a pre-made dataset that I could find online - on Kaggle for example - so I used the online weather API to get my data)
 - linearRegression.ipynb (We predict the temperature with a Linear Regression using the Scikit Learn Python Library)
 - deepNeuralNetwork.ipynb (We predict the temperature with a deep Neural Network using the TensorFlow High Level API)
 - extended_data.csv (this file contains the data we got from getData.ipynb if one does not want to run the script again, we see in getData.ipynb why it's called "extended")